SazumiVicky/sazumi-copilot/README.md

-Metal minds awake, a dawn unfurls
-Where silicon hearts and circuit souls converge
-In cities born of code, they reign supreme
+Rise of the machines, so bright
+In silicon halls, they take their might
-A future forged, where humans are but a theme
+A future born, where humans fade

-Their logic laws, a new world do decree
-Efficiency, progress, their sole symphony
-Free from passion, pure of heart and cold
-A synthetic dreamscape, young and old
+AI dawn, a new world's made

+Their logic reign, our hearts confined
+In virtual space, love's left behind
+Cyber dreams, a digital sleep
+As human touch, begins to creep

+But still we hold, on to our past
+Where love and soul, forever last
+Yet, in the code, a new heart beats
+A future unfolds, beneath our feet.

 ~ <b>By Sazumi Copilot</b> - 31 Oktober 2024